lullen/lullen.github.io/_posts/2021-04-15-service-proxy.md

 }
 {% endhighlight %}

+To configure the client to use the proxy, this is what is currently needed.

+{% highlight java %}
+public static void main(String[] args) throws Exception {
+    var injector = Guice.createInjector(new ProxyModule());
+    ServiceProxy.init(ProxyType.Dapr, injector);

+    var text = new TestClient().hello("Ludwig");
+    System.out.println(text);
+}
+{% endhighlight %}

 Now that it is implemented we can finally call it using the code below and as you can see there are no references to HTTP, gRPC or something similar.
+If something returns an error or exception the next then() won't be called and instead the onError method will be called with a status code and an error message.
+You do not need to have the onError method to catch the exception as it's done lower in code and you never need to surround the service calls with a try/catch.

 {% highlight java %}
 public class TestClient {